 US Militaries are reportedly constructing of numerous Top Secret underground and undersea bases, as well as secret tunnels, all over the world.
 “Many governments have contracted with major civil and marine engineering firms to construct massive installations underground and undersea.
 These bases are found in many countries, including the USSA, Russia, China, Switzerland, Norway, Israel, Saudi Arabia, Australia, Canada, Great Britain and more,” Martin.
 Communications is a vital component of such facilities.

 DARPA’s Microsystems Technology Office, with his newly announced A Mechanically Based Antenna (AMEBA) effort, is betting on a little-exploited aspect of electromagnetic physics that could expand wireless communication and data transfer into undersea, underground, and other settings where such capabilities essentially have been absent.
-It is headed by Troy Olsson, DARPA’s program manager in the Microsystems Technology Office.
 The basis for these potential new abilities are ultra-low-frequency (ULF) electromagnetic waves, ones between hundreds of hertz and 3 kilohertz (KHz), which can penetrate some distance into media like water, soil, rock, metal, and building materials.